 The same goes for throwing: You need to do it right.
 Your whole body should be used during a throw, from your legs, through your trunk, to your shoulder and down your arm.
 Improper technique can cause a lot of pain.
 And never throw too hard, too fast.
 Start by throwing short distances, softly.

 There are plenty of simple steps you can take to make a softball game safer.Here are some examples:

 - Communicate with your fellow outfielders.

-Make sure you know where everyone is and who is going for the ball, and you will avoid plenty of collisions.
+Make sure you know where everyone is and who is going for the ball to help avoid collisions.